 in the fight against doping

-THE RACING CODE DOES NOT PERMIT THE USE OF ANY KIND OF MEDICATION ON RACEDAYS.
+THE RACING CODE DOES NOT ALLOW ANY KIND OF MEDICATION ON RACEDAYS.
 IF A HORSE TESTS POSITIVE, IT WILL BE DISQUALIFIED AND ITS CONNECTIONS WILL LOSE THE ALLOCATED PRIZE-MONEY AND MIGHT BE SUBJECTED TO PENALTIES.

-Resources allocated towards the fight against doping in French races exceed those of all the other combined sporting events in France:
+Resources allocated in the fight against doping in French races exceed those of all the other sporting events that take place in France:

-- The FNCF (National Federation of French Racing) allocates an annual budget of 10 Million Euros for the fight against doping in French races, compared to the 9 Million Euros allocated by the AFLD (French Anti-Doping Agency, which is an independent public authority charged with ensuring that participants in sport in France do not violate doping rules)
+- The FNCF (National Federation of French Racing) allocates an annual budget of 10 Million Euros for the fight against doping in French races, compared to the 8,5 Million Euros allocated by the AFLD (French Anti-Doping Agency, which is an independent public authority in charge with ensuring that participants in sports in France do not violate rules regarding doping)

-- There are 3 times as many control samples are taken in races in France.
-About 30 000 tests a year are taken, compared to 11 000 tests carried out by the AFLD for all other sports in France.
+- There are three times more control tests taken in races.
+About 30 000 tests a year, compared to 10 200 tests carried out by the AFLD within 66 other sports in France.

 Systematic testing in racing: